SRI-CSL/yices2_python_bindings/README.md

 ```
 from yices import *
 ```
-or more in a more verbose fashion by
+or in a more verbose fashion by
 ```
 from yices.Config import Config
 from yices.Context import Context